karimkohel/Kiwi/README.md

 ##### fx
 the file responsible for all functions and logic to be run upon a certain request

+##### speech
+some custom made functions that haandles text to speach and speach recognition for the assistant

 ### Features

  - [X] greet and bye